manifold-systems/manifold/docs/docs.md

 * Preprocessor (conditional compilation)
 * Professional template file editor

 The IntelliJ plugin provides comprehensive support for Manifold.
 Use code completion to discover and use type manifolds, extension methods and structural interfaces.
 Jump directly from usages of extension methods to their declarations.
-Likewise, jump directly from references to data source elements and find usages of them in your code.
+Likewise, jump directly from references to resource elements and find usages of them in your code.
 Watch your JSON/YAML/XML/CSV, images, properties, templates, and custom type manifolds come alive as types.
-Changes you make are instantly available in your code:
+Changes you make are instantly available in your code.

 Install the plugin directly from IntelliJ via: